dennistruemper/elm-land-window-size-example/README.md

 2. prepare customize Shared (elm-land customize shared), no changes by now
 3. customize Shared.Model and Shared init with dummy values
 4. upgrade Home to a page (elm-land add page /)
+5. use Shared Data in Home page (dummy values for now)